Restore HyWorks Controller

 -

-For HyWorks Controller with SQL Server Database: While restoring HyWorks Controller with SQL Server configuration, SQL Server should have write access on the directory in which the Backup file is available.
+For HyWorks Controller with an SQL Server Database: When restoring HyWorks Controller with an SQL Server configuration, SQL Server should have write access to the directory containing the Backup file.
 This can be done using the following two methods:

 -

-Copy Backup File in SQL Server Backup Directory: The default location where the backup is placed does not have the required permission set, and thus either the permission should be appropriately configured for SQL Server or the file can be moved to SQL Server Install location -> Backup folder.
+Copy Backup File in SQL Server Backup Directory: The default backup directory does not have the required permission set.
+Thus, either the permission should be appropriately configured for SQL Server, or the file can be moved to the SQL Server Installation location -> Backup folder.
 The backup folder works correctly while restoring the HyWorks controller with the SQL server and should be preferred for restoration over any other location.

 -